Left distorted history, need to rewrite: Himanta | Politics

 Left distorted history, need to rewrite: Himanta

-Alleging Left historians of distorted Indian history by making it a tale of defeats and submissions, Assam Chief Minister Himanta Biswa Sarma on Sunday asserted that history should be rewritten to record the nations victories.
+Accusing Left historians of distorting Indian history by making it a tale of defeats and submissions, Assam Chief Minister Himanta Biswa Sarma on Sunday asserted that history should be rewritten to record the nations victories.

 - Country: